sliakat/SpeReadPy/README.md

 # SpeReadPy
-Python spe file reader, works on v2.0 (WinSpec/32) and v3.0 (LightField) versions readSpe.py is the function that will load the relevant content from a given spe file. visualizeSpe.py is an example of how to load and visualize the data using pyplot
+Python spe file reader, works on v2.0 (WinSpec/32) and v3.0 (LightField) versions.

+readSpe.py is the function that will load the relevant content from a given spe file. visualizeSpe.py is an example of how to load and visualize the data using pyplot